Relfos/neo-lux/README.md

 using NeoLux;
 ```

-For invoking a smart contract, eg:
+For invoking a Smart Contract, e.g.:

 ```c#
 	var privKey = "XXXXXXXXXXXXXXXXprivatekeyhereXXXXXXXXXXX".HexToBytes();	 // can be any valid private key